 Many educators pay for school supplies and equipment out of their own pocket.
 Qualified expenses can be deducted up to $250.

-To be eligible, you must be a kindergarten through grade 12 teacher, counselor, principal or aide.
-You also must work at least 900 hours during the school year.
+To be eligible, you must be a kindergarten through grade 12 teacher, counselor, principal, or aide.
+You must also work at least 900 hours during the school year.
 Qualified expenses include professional development course fees, books, supplies, and computer hardware or software.

 2. Retirement plans: IRA and SEP plans

 Taxpayers may be able to deduct contributions made to retirement plans, but you need to understand the difference between two retirement plan categories.
 A Simplified Employee Pension (SEP) plan is for self-employed people, and an Individual Retirement Account (IRA) is available to both employees and self-employed workers.

 If you contribute after-tax dollars into these plans, the dollar amount of your contribution may be tax deductible.
 Say, for instance, that you earn $100 and pay $20 in federal taxes.
 If you invest the remaining $80 into an IRA, that $80 may be deductible on your tax return.
 (Naturally, real numbers will be larger.)

 The rules to determine the amount you can invest are complicated, so check with a tax preparer to ensure you comply with tax laws.